 Nothing beats hard work.
 Well, except working smart AND hard :)

-So I’m going to sign off for the day and make the most of my relax time while I still can!
+So I’m going to sign off for the day and make the most of my relaxing time while I still can!

 Thank you to everyone that has helped me reach my goals – I couldn’t do it without you, the reader!